FunctionLab/onboarding/README.md

   1. A one hour presentation with group discussion.
 Rotation schedule is pinned to #functional.
   2. A series of 30 minute mini group meetings that are project focused.

 The lab meeting location alternates between Princeton and Flatiron (NYC).
-Meeting times and locations will be updated on the FunctionLab Google calendar.
+Meeting times and locations will be updated on the FunctionLab Google Calendar.

 ## Servers